dmaerzendorfer/masterThesis/ResearchDiary/README.md

             - look into embodiment papers!
     - possiblites für simulation un transition -> in relation to the museum usecase
         - for spawning vl focus on the exhibit -> ray-cast then circle on it
-    -  bevor is selection etc mach genauer definieren was ich mir in museums ansehen will
+    -  bevor is selection etc mal genauer definieren was ich mir in museums ansehen will
         - mal nen ramen finden
             - dann genau definieren was möglichkeiten für spawning, selection, manipulation and transition
         - erst mal ansehen wasses für exhibits im museum gibt